 This technology is also available for Apple Watch users.
 The same concept applies, except instead of using their smartphones, customers must simply enable their Apple Wallet on their Apple Watch and hold their wrist in close proximity to the machine until the transaction is complete.

-These types of payments have become wildly popular with consumers, with BI Intelligence predicting a swell in mobile payments to $503 billion by the year 2020!
-Keep in mind, Apple isn’t the only tech giant offering this service.
-In fact, in order to meet the consumer demand, brands like Kohls, Walmart, Microsoft, Android, and others have released their own virtual wallet applications.
+These types of payments have become very popular with consumers, with BI Intelligence predicting a swell in mobile credit card processing to $503 billion by the end of 2020.
+Keep in mind, Apple isn’t the only technology giant offering this service.
+In fact, in order to meet consumer demand, brands like Kohls, Walmart, Microsoft, Android, and others have released their own virtual wallet applications.

 Mobile Browser Purchases